OSHA 10 Certification Online Free? 2026 Truth & Options

 Fraud: Using a fake or fraudulent OSHA card can have serious legal consequences for both you and your employer.

-Can I really get an OSHA 10 certification online free?
+Can I really get an OSHA 10 card online free?

 Generally, no. While some state or union sponsored programs offer free in person classes to eligible members, legitimate online courses for the general public always have a fee to cover provider costs and the official DOL card.
 Be wary of any website advertising a completely free osha 10 certification online free.